evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

             - Upload the newly generated .tif and .png files to S3's `static.history.state.gov` bucket in the `frus/{volume-id}` folder.
             - Returning to the TEI, make sure the heading of the image is in the graphic element's `<head>` element - typing it in if not present.
 Ideally we should have a `<head>` element for each graphic; this is especially important for accessibility reasons, but helps everyone.
             - Revalidate the file
-    1. Once the volume passes the schema and metadata checks, commit the file to the SVN repository
+    1. Once the volume passes the schema and metadata checks, perform a `Format and Indent` (in the `Document` > `Source` menu) once and commit the file to the SVN repository
     1. Upload the FRUS TEI file into localhost
     1. Upload the volume's page images to S3 (or request help with this step)